 ESCCO has a duty to provide effective oversight and evaluations of the community schools it sponsors.
 The ESC Department of Community Schools will share how it will monitor academic, operational and financial performance through the ESC Guidance, the Contract's provisions as they may be amended from time-to-time, its monthly meetings with the schools, professional development, technical assistance, regular communications, and, when required, through intervention.
 The ESC Department of Community Schools will communicate the timelines related to the systems for oversight and evaluation and for gathering school performance, compliance and fiscal data.
-The ESC Department of Communicate such processes to the schools through appropriate means, including but not limited to the ESC Guidance.
+The ESC Department of Community Schools will develop specific processes to implement this Policy and communicate such processes to the schools through appropriate means, including but not limited to the ESC Guidance.